TEAMMATES/teammates/devdocs/settingUp.md

 #Setting Up the Developer Environment
 >If you encounter any problems during the setting up process, please refer to our [troubleshooting guide](https://docs.google.com/document/d/1_p7WOGryOStPfTGA_ZifE1kVlskb1zfd3HZwc4lE4QQ/pub?embedded=true) before posting a help request in our [issue tracker](https://github.com/TEAMMATES/teammates/issues).

-These instructions are for the Windows environment.
-Instructions for Mac OS is similar, with slight variations that you can figure out yourself.
+These instructions work for Linux, OS X as well as for the Windows environment.
+The only difference for Windows environment is that the command `./gradlew` should be replaced by `gradlew.bat` everywhere.

 The full tool stack is given at the [end of this document](#toolStack).